Red Sphinx Books

 20) The Wetting of the Self

-the relationship between the deeper heavings of the soul and the liquids that we are intimately
+the deeper heavings of the soul and the liquids that we are intimately connected with.

 Signed and numbered editiion of 100, 21 x 15 cm, hardbound, 2008, 32 euros